-- Means every patient is vital in rare disease research
+- Means every patient is vital in rare disease, oncology, and immunology research

 - Concentrates on every crucial detail of ALL projects